Alejandroq12/Alejandroq12/README.md

 🔭 I'm currently working on a React + Next.js application.

-🌱 I am currently learning Node.js, as well as responsive web design and accessibility.
+🌱 I am presently learning Node.js, as well as responsive web design and accessibility.

-👯 I'm looking to collaborate with people from all over the world as it is very important to effectively work with different teams.
+👯 I'm looking to collaborate with people from all over the world, as it is crucial to effectively work with diverse teams.

 😄 I speak French, English, and Spanish.
-In addition, I am learning Chinese.
+Additionally, I am learning Chinese.

-⚡ My favorite platforms for learning are YouTube, Codecademy, Coursera, Zero to Mastery, Platzi, and Pluralsight.
+⚡ I have work experience as a developer collaborating with people from various countries.
+For instance, I have worked with colleagues from El Salvador, India, USA, Nicaragua, China, Pakistan, Nigeria, Netherlands, France, Canada, Mexico, Guatemala, Honduras, Argentina, Colombia, and Venezuela.

 Languages and tools:
 <div>